-Has been shown to have high sensitivity and specificity rates for chronic ATFL tears 6.
+Has been shown to have high sensitivity and specificity rates for chronic anterior talofibular ligament tears 6.

 Both the anterior and posterior talofibular ligaments are usually seen on a single axial image obtained slightly distal to the tibiofibular ligaments 4.

-MRI may show discontinuity, detachment, thickening, thinning, irregularity of the ligament, a bright rim sign 5 or an associated bony avulsion.
-Heterogeneity with increased intraligamentous signal intensity on fat-suppressed or T2-weighted images is indicative of intrasubstance edema or hemorrhage.
+MRI may show detachment, discontinuity, thickening, thinning, contour irregularity of the ligament, a bright rim sign 5 or an associated bony avulsion.
+Heterogeneity with increased intraligamentous signal intensity on fat-suppressed T2-weighted or intermediate-weighted images is indicative of intrasubstance edema or hemorrhage.